 Welcoming Students from Around the World

 A unique feature of City University is its international dimension.
 CityU could not call itself a global university if international students were not a huge part of who we are.
-More than 400 students from around the world attend CityU in greater Seattle and Vancouver, Canada.
-We have been helping students worldwide earn U.S. degrees and better their lives for over 40 years.
-Our mission is to provide high-quality education that is accessible to anyone, whether they want to study in or outside of the U.S. CityU students become part of an international community with students from over 40 countries and alumni who hold executive positions around the globe.
+More than 700 students from around the world attend CityU in greater Seattle (USA) and Vancouver, Canada.
+We have been helping students worldwide earn U.S. degrees and better their lives for 50 years.
+Our mission is to provide high-quality education that is accessible to anyone, whether they want to study in or outside of the U.S and Canada.
+CityU students become part of an international community with students from over 40 countries and alumni who hold executive positions around the globe.

 CityU has locations in Canada, the United States (Washington State), China, Czech Republic, Mexico, Slovakia, Switzerland, and Vietnam.
-As a private, nonprofit university, CityU offers competitive tuition rates and accepts transfer credit from accredited institutions.
+As a private, nonprofit university, CityU offers small classes and competitive tuition rates and accepts transfer credit from accredited institutions.

 Who is considered an international student?